 A caramelized onion apple and bacon flatbread pizza from overhead on a baking sheet shaped in a long rectangle

-When it comes to shaping flatbread, I like to form it into a rectangle shape which distinguishes it from the typical round pizza.
-I also find that manipulating the dough into this shape is easier, but you can make it into whichever shape you like based on your mood!
+When it comes to shaping flatbread, I like to make it rectangle which distinguishes it from regular pizza.
+I also manipulating the dough into this shape is easier, but you can make whichever you like.

 Yield: 4